TasCL/ggdmc/README.md

 The ggdmc C++ codes are developed by [Yi-Shin Lin](http://www.tascl.org/yi-shin-lin.html).

-The DMC R codes are developed by [Andrew Heathcote](http://www.tascl.org/andrew-heathcote.html)
+The R codes mainly incorporated from DMC developed by [Andrew Heathcote](http://www.tascl.org/andrew-heathcote.html).

+If there is any bug been introduced inadvertently into R codes, that probably are down to the first author.
+Please report any bugs you may find to the first author.

 ## License

 GPL-2.
-Please see License.md for details.
+Please see License.md/LICENSE for details.

 ## Acknowledgments